andrus/jetty-launcher/README.md

 Usage
 -----

-* Proxy http://maven.objectstyle.org/nexus/content/repositories/releases/ Maven repository in your repository manager.
+* Proxy [ObjectStyle Maven Repository](http://maven.objectstyle.org/nexus/content/repositories/releases/) in your own repository manager.
 Or simply grab jetty-laucher.jar from there and upload it to your repo.

 * Add dependency on jetty-launcher to your web project, setting the scope as "provided" (i.e. you don't want jetty-laucher.jar end up in your .war during deployment)